 If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - where the complaint is heard by a Panel.
-The Panel will comprise of at least three people who were not directly involved in the matters detailed in the complaint: one panel member who is independent of the management and running of the school and two impartial Governors.
-Current school staff including school governors are not eligible to sit on the complaints panel.
-This is the final stage of the complaints process.

-A request to escalate to Stage 3 must be made by the complainant to the Clerk of the Governing Body via the school office, within 10 school days of the Stage 2 response being issued.
+A request to escalate to Stage 3 must be made by the complainant to the Chair of Governors and the Headteacher via the school office, using Complaint Form 3 (Appendix 1c) within 10 school days of the Stage 2 response being issued.